-- Removal and installation of the pretensioner seat belt system components should be done by an authorized NISSAN dealer. - All seat belt assemblies including retractors and attaching hardware should be inspected after any collision by an authorized NISSAN dealer.
-NISSAN recommends that all seat belt assemblies in use during a collision be replaced unless the collision was minor and the belts show no damage and continue to operate properly.
+- Once the pre-tensioner seat belt has activated, it cannot be reused and must be replaced together with the retractor.
+See your NISSAN dealer. - Removal and installation of the pretensioner seat belt system components should be done by an authorized NISSAN dealer. - All seat belt assemblies including retractors and attaching hardware should be inspected after any collision by an authorized NISSAN dealer, NISSAN recommends that all seat belt assemblies in use during a collision be replaced unless the collision was minor and the belts show no damage and continue to operate properly.
 Seat belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.